-Brake-Shift Interlock (Chevy and Ford Chassis)
+Brake-Shift Interlock (Ford Chassis)

-Chevy and Ford chassis are equipped with a brake-shift interlock safety feature.
+Ford chassis are equipped with a brake-shift interlock safety feature.
 The shift lever cannot be moved from the Park position unless the ignition is ON and the service brake pedal is pressed.

-NOTE: On Ford chassis, if the brake light fuse is blown, the interlock feature will not work properly and an alternate method must be used.
+NOTE: If the brake light fuse is blown, the interlock feature will not work properly and an alternate method must be used.
 See your Ford Owners Guide for detailed instructions on what to do in this situation.